sanuradhag/ngx-heatmap/README.md

 # ngx heatmap

 An angular wrapper for heatmap.js.
+(Development in progress)

 ### Installation